 This post may contain affiliate links.
 If you purchase a product through one of them, we will receive a commission at no additional cost to you.
 As Amazon Associates, we earn from qualifying purchases.

-Welcome back to our two family house!
-Today we are breaking down the BRRRR Method of real estate, and the reasons Derek and I decided not to follow through with the whole process.
+Today at Our Two Family house, we are breaking down the BRRRR Method of real estate, plus the reasons Derek and I decided not to follow through with the whole process.

 Many people love real estate for its capacity to leverage – and indeed, we have reaped the benefits of leverage from our house purchase.